 ‘Devotional singing is simple and straightforward, with the utmost importance placed on the words as they communicate religious messages and narratives.
 Melody and rhythm are important, but devotional singers normally deplore musical virtuosity for its own sake’ (Beck, 1999: 274).
 Bhajan, or devotional song, is one of the most widely spread genres of Indian religious music.
 We sang many a bhajan.
 Some are lengthy and complicated, others very simple, consisting of a few names of the Lord (of which there are many).
 Some bhajans are made up of slokas (verses), using the verse structure seen in Valmiki’s epic poem, the Ramayana (one of my favourite stories growing up).
 I read about the rise of the pop bhajan in the 1980s, influenced by the Urdu pop ghazal.
 Some of the songs I know can be found as pop bhajans on youtube.
 The production style and instrumentation are unfamiliar to me.

 Eastern spirituality was rather fashionable in the 1960s.
 AC Bhaktivedanta Swami was friends with Allan Ginsberg, despite having polar opposite views on many things; I don’t think Ginsberg had any interest in adopting the abstemious, celibate lifestyle Swamiji espoused.
 Ginsberg was keen to learn more about meditation having travelled to India, where he had learnt to sing Hare Krishna while accompanying himself on the harmonium.
-(You can see Ginsberg chanting on Youtube.
-I imagine if he’d been a congregational member at the temple, my dad would have talked about not letting him lead the singing but would have tried to find other ways to make him feel valued and included.)
+(You can see Ginsberg chanting on Youtube, playing a tiny harmonium.
+I imagine if he’d been a congregational member at the temple, my dad would have talked about not letting him lead the singing but would have tried to find other ways to make him feel valued and included.
+This was of course my father, the man who hid all the pairs of kartals in the cupboard on a Sunday, so infuriated that he was by people playing them out of time. )

 Ginsberg organised an event at which the Grateful Dead and Jefferson Airplane played.
 Swamiji, as his followers called him, was the headline act.
 They expressed concern that a rock concert attended by hippies on LSD was no place for an elderly gentleman, no less a swami.
 ‘If thousands of young people gathering to hear rock music could be engaged in hearing and chanting the names of God, then what was the harm?’ was his response.
 (Satsvarupa das Goswami: 1980).
 ‘These young hippies wanted something spiritual, but they had no direction.
 They were confused, accepting hallucinations as spiritual visions.’ (ibid).
 (Interestingly, Timothy Leary was in the audience that night.
 He was quite keen on the idea of the idea that LSD could facilitate spiritual experiences.
 Unsurprisingly, his employers at Harvard University took the same disapproving view of drugs as Swamiji.)